Cook Like Czechs

 ➜ Serving

-In Slovakia, this nut roll is one of the most popular breakfast pastries served during the Christmas holidays.
-At Easter, the strudel used to be an item in the Easter basket of ceremonial food that was taken to the church for blessing.
+In Slovakia, this nut roll is one of the most popular breakfast pastries enjoyed at Christmastime.
+At Easter, it was traditionally included in the ceremonial food basket taken to church for blessing - including egg cheese called Hrutka.

 ⇢ Check for more Christmas recipes and Easter food

-Some people sprinkle the roll with powdered sugar before serving, but I don't think it's necessary because the strudel has a glossy shine on the surface thanks to the egg wash.
+Some people like to sprinkle the roll with powdered sugar before serving, but I do not find it necessary.
+The strudel already has a beautiful glossy shine on the surface from the egg wash.

 Sliced nut roll on a grey plate, with a dessert fork.